-Audi Q4 e-tron costs, insurance, warranty & tax
+Audi Q4 e-tron review: running costs & insurance

-While the Audi Q4 e-tron gets the same perks as all electric cars, including a zero rating for road tax (VED), exemption from the London Congestion Charge until 2025 and only a 1% Benefit-in-Kind company-car tax rate, higher-spec versions sit in some pretty high insurance groups, so premiums can be hefty.
+The Audi Q4 e-tron benefits from the same perks as all electric cars, including an exemption for road tax (VED) and the London Congestion Charge until 2025, not to mention a 2% Benefit-in-Kind company-car tax rate for the next few years.
+However, it attracts some pretty high insurance ratings, so premiums can be hefty.

 Audi Q4 e-tron insurance group

-Depending on which trim level you go for, the Q4 e-tron can sit in insurance groups 25 to 39.
-That seems high compared to sister models the Volkswagen ID.4 and Skoda Enyaq iV, which are largely rated in the 20s.
-The Q4's ratings are on par with those of a conventional petrol or diesel Audi Q3.
-Plus, it'll be cheaper to insure than the BMW iX3, which sits in insurance group 44 or 45 depending on trim level.
+Depending on which powertrain and trim level you go for, the Q4 e-tron can sit anywhere from insurance group 25 to 41.
+That’s particularly high compared to sister models the Volkswagen ID.4 and Skoda Enyaq iV, which are largely rated in the 20s, though the Q4's ratings are on par with those of the petrol or diesel Audi Q3.
+Plus, it'll be cheaper to insure than the Tesla Model Y which sits in insurance groups 46 to 49 depending on the exact spec.

 The Q4 e-tron is covered by a three-year/60,000-mile warranty from Audi, while the battery gets an eight year/100,000 mile guarantee.
-The basic coverage is similar to that of an iX3, but less than the five and seven years respectively that Hyundai and Kia offer on the smaller e-Niro and Kona Electric models.
+The basic coverage is similar to that of an iX1, but less than the Hyundai Ioniq 5’s five-year/unlimited mileage warranty, or the Kia EV6’s seven years of factory cover.

-The Q4 e-tron needs servicing every two years, however, Audi also offers customers three service plans: Level 1, Level 2 and Level 3.
+The Q4 e-tron needs servicing every two years and Audi offers customers three service plans simply called Level 1, Level 2 and Level 3.
 The first covers the essentials, including one service and inspection, a pollen filter change and brake fluid change.
-That package costs £399, or £22.17 a month over 18 months.

-Level 2 costs £785, or £21.81 over 36 months, and includes two essential services, as well as two brake fluid and pollen filter changes.
-The final, more comprehensive package is Service Plan Level 3, which costs £880 upfront or £24.44 per month spread over 36 months.
-Level 3 builds on the previous package, with two MoTs covered in the third and fourth year of ownership.
+Level 2 includes two essential services, as well as two brake fluid and pollen filter changes.
+The final, and the most comprehensive package, is Level 3 which builds on the previous package, with two MoTs covered in the third and fourth year of ownership.

 In This Review

-- 1VerdictAudi’s latest electric car shares a platform with the VW ID.4 and Skoda Enyaq iV, but superior interior quality, technology and comfort put it a step above; it's worth paying extra for
+- 1VerdictAudi’s electric family SUV shares its platform with the Volkswagen ID.4 and Skoda Enyaq iV, but superior interior quality, technology and comfort make it worth paying extra for

-- 4Performance, motor & driveIt may not match the Tesla Model 3's performance, but the Q4 e-tron is pacy and handles well; ride quality is also excellent
+- 4Performance, motor & driveIt doesn’t keep pace with the Tesla Model Y, but the Q4 e-tron is still quick and handles well; ride quality is also excellent

 - 5Interior, dashboard & comfortThere’s lot of choice when it comes to Q4 e-tron trim levels and options, but all models come with a slick infotainment system and the German brand’s excellent Virtual Cockpit

-- 6Boot space, seating & practicalityWith boot capacity on par with an Audi Q5, the Q4 e-tron offers plenty of space for families and features an airy, open cabin – one of the benefits of sitting on a dedicated electric-car platform
+- 6Boot space, seating & practicalityWith boot capacity on par with the larger Audi Q5, the Q4 e-tron offers plenty of space for families and features an airy, open cabin